 No matter whether you prefer blue, red or black, this region with its magnificent panoramic views and abundance of sunshine offers a host of cross-country skiing opportunities for skiers of all levels.
 With its central location, Schönried-Saanenmöser makes for an excellent training area.
 The highlight is the night trail, which is floodlit from 6 pm to 10 pm daily during the high season.
 And the trail for skiers with dogs provides owners and their pets with a special dose of cross-country skiing fun.

-Permanent cross-country ski trail an innovation for Switzerland
+Permanent cross-country ski trail

 Gstaad – Feutersoey – Gsteig